 "By acquiring Nolan's last home, we will firmly establish a resource for research, and develop an artistic centre dedicated to one of the most experimental and leading artists of the twentieth century".

-Photo: Anthony Plant, Director of the Sidney Nolan Trust; Edward Harley DL, OBE, Chair of the Acceptance in Lieu Panel; The Dowager Countess of Darnley, Her Majesty’s Lord-Lieutenant of Herefordshire; Richard Catt, Chair of the Sidney Nolan Trust, with the keys to Rodd Court, 18 September 2018.
+Photo: Anthony Plant, Fellow of the Sidney Nolan Trust; Edward Harley DL, OBE, Chair of the Acceptance in Lieu Panel; The Dowager Countess of Darnley, Her Majesty’s Lord-Lieutenant of Herefordshire; Richard Catt, Chair of the Sidney Nolan Trust, with the keys to Rodd Court, 18 September 2018.

 Edward Harley, Chairman of the AIL Panel commented: